Mandatory Requirement: DMARC Compliance Included in PCI DSS Version 4.0

 The indispensable role of email within PCI DSS organizations underscores the heightened significance of implementing robust email security measures, notably email authentication protocols like DMARC.
 These measures safeguard sensitive cardholder information, **fortify defenses against unauthorized access, and thwart potential phishing attacks and cybersecurity attacks.

-Evolution of Email Security in PCI DSS v4.0
+What Is the Future of Email Security in PCI DSS v4?

 _The PCI Data Security Standards version 4.0 (PCI DSS v4.0) responds to escalating cybersecurity threats by mandating DMARC implementation for organizations handling sensitive cardholder data. _This article explores the integration of DMARC into PCI DSS v4.0, highlighting its role in **enhancing email security and safeguarding payment transactions.